kirbyes/ECE434/hw05/ReadMe.md

 # Homework 5
+## Project
+I added the scoreboard project to the Projects document.
+It would be a physical scoreboard controlled by a website through the BeagleBone.
 ## Make
 I completed the exercise. `cd makefile` to get to the make files.
 Use `make` to create the executable.
 The answers to the questions are as follows: